Henry Marshall Furman: "The Letter Killeth; 'Tis the Spirit that Giveth Life"

 There is a deep-rooted and widespread feeling, not only on the part of the public, but among many members of the legal profession and many courts, that circumstantial evidence is to be considered as a chain, of which each circumstance relied upon constitutes a separate and distinct link, and that each such circumstance or link must be proven by the same weight and force of evidence and must be as convincing in its conclusiveness of guilt as though it was the main issue in the case.
 The fallacy of this theory lies in the fact that it makes every such circumstance or link stand by itself and depend alone upon its own strength.
 It matters not how strong some links in a chain may be; the weaker links will not gain strength by being connected with the stronger links.
 It is manifest that no chain can be stronger than its weakest link.
 It is utterly impracticable to apply the chain theory to matters of belief.
 The man who would apply this theory to his private affairs would never accomplish anything.

 He would be everywhere looked upon as a self-confessed fool.
 Why should we apply a theory to the administration of justice in our courts which we repudiate in every other transaction of life?
 It is an accepted maxim that straws floating on the surface prove the way that the current is flowing.
-Every man's experience demonstrates that his beliefs are based upon a great number of circumstances, many of which standing by themselves are not fully proven and would amount to nothing, but which, when combined together, give strength to each other and constitute proof as strong as holy writ.
+Every man's experience demonstrates that his beliefs are based upon a great number of circumstances, many of which standing by themselves are not fully proven and would amount to nothing, but which, when combined, give strength to each other and constitute proof as strong as holy writ.
 From these and other reasons this court has repudiated the chain theory with reference to circumstantial evidence, and has adopted in its place the rope or cable theory as being more in harmony with reason and human experience, and therefore more efficacious in the administration of justice.